 Water turbine (Pelton wheel)

-A Pelton wheel is an impulse-type water turbine.
-It was invented by Lester Allan Pelton in the 1870s The Pelton wheel extracts energy from the impulse of moving water, as opposed to water’s dead weight like the traditional overshot water wheel.
-Many variations of impulse turbines existed prior to Pelton’s design, but they were less efficient than Pelton’s design.
-Water leaving those wheels typically still had high speed, carrying away much of the dynamic energy brought to the wheels.
-Pelton’s paddle geometry was designed so that when the rim ran at half the speed of the water jet, the water left the wheel with very little speed; thus his design extracted almost all of the water’s impulse energy. which allowed for a very efficient turbine.
+A Pelton wheel is an impulse type water turbine.
+It was invented by Lester Allan Pelton in the 1870s The Pelton wheel extricate energy from the desire of moving water, as antithetical to water’s buried weight like the classical bound water wheel.
+Profuse modification of impulse turbines existed preceding to Pelton’s design, but they were less efficient than Pelton’s design.
+Pelton’s paddle calculus was designed so that when the rim ran at half the speed of the water jet. which allowed for a very efficient turbine.

-A Pelton turbine or Pelton wheel is a type of turbine used frequently in hydroelectric plants.
-These turbines are generally used for sites with heads greater than 300 meters.
-This type of turbine was created during the gold rush in 1880 by Lester Pelton.
+A Pelton turbine or Pelton wheel is a type of turbine used generally in hydroelectric plants.
+These turbines are generally used for ground with heads exceeding 300 meters.
+This type of turbine was conceive during the gold rush in 1880 by Lester Pelton.

 Water Turbine (Hydraulic turbine)